CPS-Innovation/digital-sop/docs/kitchen-sink.md

 ## PlantUML Diagrams

 PlantUML diagrams use the PlantUML web service to render diagrams.
-They support click to zoom, allowing more complex diagrams.
-Take a look at [Architecture->Diagramming](architecture/diagramming.md) for a more thorough explainer on how to use PlantUML diagrams for technical documentation.
+They support click to zoom, allowing for more complex diagrams.

 ```diagram-plantuml
 @startuml